-In this chapter, I will bring things together, mainly focusing on how nibs made from such significantly different materials like stainless steel and gold can perform similarly.
+In this chapter, I will mainly focus on how nibs made from such significantly different materials like stainless steel and gold can perform similarly.

-From the chapter Material Technology, we have learned how materials are assessed and characterised and discovered the significant difference between stainless steel and gold.
-In the chapter Nib Mechanics, we became familiar with the nib’s performance, its function and what the fundamental mechanical and physics criteria are.
+From the chapter Material Technology, we have learned how materials are assessed and characterised and noticed the significant difference between stainless steel and gold.
+In the chapter Nib Mechanics, we became familiar with the nib’s performance, its function and what the fundamental criteria in mechanical physics are.

 Let us first go back to Material Technology, refresh your mind about elasticity and pre-stress.
-Pre-stress is a load inside the material, it does not show, like a coil spring with its windings close together, does not show the load it is under… it opens only after the force applied is larger than the pre-load.
+Pre-stress is a load inside the material.
+Generally, components do not show the load/stress they are under, like a coil spring with its windings close together.
+Its windings only separate after the force applied is larger than the pre-load.

-In diagram 1 you can see this when you look at the orange line.
+In diagram 1 you can follow this when you look at the orange line.
 Along the vertical, the force axis, there is a distance marked h – m.
-This is the pre-stress or equivalent, the pre-load.
-It needs to be overcome before the component deforms and a change is shown along the horizontal, the deformation axis.
+This is the pre-stress or its equivalent pre-load.
+It needs to be overcome before the component deforms and its change in shape is shown along the horizontal, the deformation or strain axis.

-Applying more force makes the deformation move along the curve and as long as the deformation moves only up to point k for example, meaning: it stays below the yield area, the deformation will be elastic.
-After the load is taken off, we return to point k, and the pre-load remains unchanged.
+Applying more force and removing it makes the deformation move up and down, along the curve and as long as the deformation moves only up to point k for example, meaning: it stays below the yield area, the deformation will be elastic.
+After the load is taken off, we return to point m, and the pre-load remains unchanged.